 Today you will be exploring the wild and remote Eastfjords.
 This part of the country is known for its quiet fishing villages and winding mountain roads.

 On this day, your local guide will make stops at some of his favourite locations.
 These can include scenic sights such as dramatic beaches or small, idyllic little towns.
 Gorgeous mountain views will have you mesmerised throughout the day as you wind along towards the capital of the East, Egilsstaðir.

 Before you reach your accommodation for the evening, you will pass the largest forest in Iceland, Hallormsstaðaskógur, a national treasure in a mostly treeless country.
 Close by is Lake Lagarfljót which is rumoured to be inhabited by a giant beast, not too dissimilar to Scotland’s Loch Ness.

-Get to know the charming town of Egilsstaðir and go for an evening stroll in the Midnight Sun.
+This evening you can get to know the charming town of Egilsstaðir and go for an evening stroll in the Midnight Sun.

 Your sixth day in the country has a ferocious treat in store for you!
 The magnificent Dettifoss waterfall is the most powerful in Europe and is truly a sight to behold.
 For its size, it has been nicknamed ‘The Beast’ and it's possible to see the enormous spray it sends up from far across the gnarled and rocky world of Jökulsárglúfur canyon.